fanzhanglab/AtRiskRA_SingleCell/README.md

 ![image](./images/RA_immunophenotype_score.jpg)
 **Classifications for At-Risk individuals and established RA individuals.
 A**.
 RA immunophenotype score utilizing RA-specific cell type abundances to quantify and distinguish At-Risk individuals from control.
 For each cell type, all p-values from the covarying neighborhood analysis test were p = 1e-3.
 We incorporated clusters that are significantly associated with RA (adjusted p < 0.05) to model the RA immunophenotype score.
 We calculated RA immunophenotype score based on cell type abundances multiplied by corresponding major cell type proportions and enrichment scores for each cell type, **B.** Distribution of RA immunophenotype score across individual samples from RA, At-Risk, and controls; **** p < 0.0001, * p < 0.05, **C.** Receiver operating characteristic (ROC) analysis to evaluate the classification performance of RA immunophenotype score in distinguishing At-Risk from control.
 Areas under the curve (AUC) with 95% confidence intervals were described.
 All the analyses are adjusted for age and sex.

+# Contact us
+Please contact us (Jun Inamo: JUN.INAMO@CUANSCHUTZ.EDU) with any questions or comments.

+The data presented here comes from the laboratory of Dr. Fan Zhang(https://fanzhanglab.org/).